Javiercbr/Covid19_DL/README.md

 # Results

-The table shows the outcomes of the assesment on the testing set, figure shows the ROC curve.
+The table shows the outcomes of the assessment on the testing set, figure shows the ROC curve.

 Metric | Value
 --- | ---